Ayashiihito/japanese_tts_client_rs/README.md

 # jtts client

-is a program that uses machine learning text-to-speech to say aloud any Japanese text that you copy into the clipboard.
+jtts is a program that uses machine learning text-to-speech to pronounce any Japanese text that you copy into the clipboard.
 You need an instance of [jtts server](https://github.com/Ayashiihito/japanese_tts_server) running for it to work.

 All generated audio is permanently stored inside of `audio_cache` folder as `.wav` files with `SHA1` hash of the text as a title.